arrivage/issues-to-spreadsheets/README.md

 Create labels starting with "Est:", for exemple "Est:1-3 days"

-You can create as many labels and columns as you'd like.
+You can create as many labels and columns as you'd like, in order to cover your specic usage.

-Thank you for using this script!